aeternity/ae_mdw/README.md

-GET /v2/channels                        - active channels ordered by activation height GET /v2/channels/:id                    - active or inactive channel
+GET /v2/channels                        - active channels ordered by activation height GET /v2/channels/:id                    - active or inactive channel GET /v2/channels/:id/updates            - displays all updates done to a channel

 GET /v2/transfers                        - internal transfers from the top of the chain